 Candidates may apply in one region only - either that in which they have their permanent home address or ordinary place of residence/employment, or that in which they are studying.
 Any candidate applying in more than one region will automatically be disqualified.

 Candidates must submit their application on the online form provided.
 Applications must be endorsed by the President, Provost, or Academic Dean of the applicant's US educational institution (or employer).
 The letter of endorsement should be considered as similar to a letter of recommendation and should state why the institution is endorsing the candidate.
-It can refer to other letters of recommendations but it should be more than a simple statement that the institution endorses the candidate.

 If you are the representative for Marshall Scholarships at your University or if you are not sure whether anyone has registered as the contact, would like further information or need the URL, please e-mail: firstname.lastname@example.org